farecious/zigbee2mqtt.io/docs/devices/ZBMINIL2.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes
+Device is put into pairing mode by eather one of the following ways:
+- automatically when powered of for the first time
+- when the button is pressed for 5 sec
+- or when the relay is switched on and off for 10 time.

 <!-- Notes END: Do not edit below this line -->